Reddy Kilowatt: 1930s to early 1940s

-Maturity
+Late 1940s to 1960s

-With the impending end of hostilities in the final months of World War II, utility companies began to prepare for a return to a consumer-driven economy, and to respond to 15 years of pent-up demand for new household appliances.
-Demand for electric power jumped 14 per cent between 1946 and 1947 alone.
+With the impending end of hostilities in the final months of World War II, utility companies prepared to return to a consumer-driven economy, and to respond to 15 years of demand for new household appliances.
+Demand for electric power jumped 14% between 1946 and 1947 alone.
 An important driver was that, even as demand for electrical energy increased, the cost of energy continued to decline.
-When Reddy was created in the mid-1920s, a kilowatt-hour cost 55 cents (in constant 1992 dollars).
+When Reddy was created in the mid-1920s, a kilowatt-hour cost 55 cents (in 1992 dollars).
 By 1947, it had fallen to 19 cents, and it would continue to fall over the ensuing two decades.

 Ashton Collins saw that Reddy Kilowatt could play an important role in promoting electrical use in a period of post-war prosperity, but recognized a need to refine the character's image.
-As early as 1943, Collins approached the prominent American animator Walt Disney in a bid to adapt Reddy for film.
-The studio was heavily involved in producing films for the U.S. military at the time and the project did not proceed.
+As early as 1943, Collins approached American animator Walt Disney in a bid to adapt Reddy for film.
+However, the studio was heavily involved in producing films for the U.S. military at the time and the project did not proceed.